-Once you have expressed an interest in tuition you will be contacted by our administrator Sue Walling or Jane Dupree our Head tutor.
+Once you have expressed an interest in tuition you will be contacted by us.
 We will ask for any diagnostic assessment reports or school progress reports that you have for your child.
-This will help us assess your child’s needs and begin to allocate a suitable tutor.
+This will help us assess your child’s needs.
 You will be asked to provide your Broadband Speeds; a good online lesson requires a good connection, without this a lesson would be frustrating.
 All students have a 6-week trial period, after which you may cease lessons with no notice required.
-Your tutor will also be honest and suggest ceasing lessons if they feel your child is not suited to this style of learning.
+On week 5, you will have an opportunity to chat with Jane, share your thoughts as to the suitability of online learning for your child.
 If lessons continue, you will be sent your contract which asks for a half term’s notice to cease lessons.
 Once a suitable day and time has been found we will book a pre- teaching meeting.